Philip Morris Operations: History

 During the 1990s, Niš Tobacco Factory had 3,500 employees and had tens of thousands cooperators in former Yugoslavia.
 In 1999, during the NATO bombing of Yugoslavia, the company's facilities were bombed, allegedly by request of Philip Morris International.

-Niš Tobacco Factory was sold to Philip Morris in August 2003 for 518 million euros.
-It later changed the name to Philip Morris Operations.
-In 2012, workers union protested, stating that Philip Morris has never transferred 387 million euros to the Government of Serbia and also greatly reduced production.
+Niš Tobacco Factory was sold to Philip Morris in August 2003 for €518 million.
+It later changed name to Philip Morris Operations.
+In 2012, the workers union protested, alleging that Philip Morris has failed to transfer €387 million to the Government of Serbia and also significantly reduced production.

 Market and financial data

 As of 19 December 2018, Philip Morris Operations has a market capitalization of 97.20 million euros.